Warwick-Racing/fsai_sim_training/LIA.md

 The folder structure that we are aiming to achieve is shown below, as you can see below each package is a separate folder under the src/ directory.

-For an explanation of the purpose of each package see [HERE](docs/packages.md).

 ``` ascii
 +- training_ws/
 +-+- install/